 Commerce Trust is a division of Commerce Bank.

 This summary is intended to provide general information only and may reference opinions of Commerce Trust as of the date of this report, which are subject to change.
 All content is offered for general informational purposes, and is not intended to predict the future performance of any individual security, investment strategy, market sector or the securities markets in general.
 Commerce does not undertake to advise any recipient of changes in its opinions or the information contained here.
 Commerce or its affiliates may issue reports or express opinions inconsistent with the content represented herein which may lead to different conclusions.

 This material is not a recommendation of any particular security or investment strategy, and may not be relied on as such.
 Any reference to investments or investment strategies is not based on any particular financial situation or need, and is not intended to replace the advice of a qualified attorney, tax advisor or investment professional.
 This material and informational content is not to be viewed or construed as an investment recommendation or investment advice.
 Please consult with your financial advisor or Independent Registered Municipal Advisor.

 Diversification does not guarantee a profit or protect against all risk.

 Data contained herein from third-party providers is obtained from what are considered reliable sources.
 However, its accuracy, completeness or reliability cannot be guaranteed.
-Commerce Trust Company does not act as your ‘municipal advisor’ within the meaning of section 15B of the Securities Exchange Act.
-Commerce Trust Company does not provide tax advice or legal advice to customers.
+Commerce Trust does not act as your ‘municipal advisor’ within the meaning of section 15B of the Securities Exchange Act.
+Commerce Trust does not provide tax advice or legal advice to customers.
 Consult a tax specialist regarding tax implications related to any product and specific financial situation.